HawkHackerF/Impaction/README.md

 3. **Compile** the source code (if needed)
 4. **Run** the compiled application

+## ⚙️ Setup & Configuration

+### Important Setup Instructions:
+Before using Impaction, follow these steps carefully:

+1. **Launch Roblox First**: Make sure Roblox is running and you're logged in
+2. **Run Impaction**: Open the Impaction client
+3. **Setup Configuration**:
+   - Click the **"Setup"** button in Impaction
+   - This will configure FFlag settings for your Roblox session
+   - Wait for confirmation message

+### ⚠️ Critical Note:
+**You MUST have Roblox open and running before pressing the "Setup" button.** The setup process needs to connect to your active Roblox session to properly configure FFlags.
+If Roblox is not running, the setup will fail.

 ## 🖥️ Screenshot

 ![Impaction Interface](client.png)

 ## 🛠️ Usage

-1. Launch Impaction after installation
+1. **Prerequisite**: Launch Roblox and log in
-2. Connect to your Roblox client
+2. **Run** Impaction client
+3. **Press "Setup"** button to configure FFlags
-3. Navigate through the intuitive interface
+4. Navigate through the intuitive interface
-4. Modify FFlags according to your preferences
+5. Modify FFlags according to your preferences
-5. Save configurations for future use
+6. Save configurations for future use

 ## 📖 Documentation